 - Integrations: Complete integration with Gsuite and more than 2000 additional apps

 - Supported platforms: Android and iOS

-- Built into Gmail, where you probably already do most of your work; Streak offers desktop and mobile applications with all the G Suite integrations, allowing you to always have access to your work inbox and other necessary tools.
+- Built into Gmail, where you probably already do most of your work; this CRM for startup companies offers desktop and mobile applications with all the G Suite integrations, allowing you to always have access to your work inbox and other necessary tools.

 - Email integration automatically collects data from your contacts' emails and sends you notifications as leads move through your pipeline at each stage.

 - Keep notes in-app, centralize record-keeping, use data tracking on your contact correspondence, and identify whether or not leads have opened your emails.

 - Streak works as a Chrome Extension, so you'll need to download and reinstall it whenever you change devices.